Misfits-Rebels-Outcasts/Nodef/README.md

 # Digital Compositing with a List on a Mobile Phone

-This repo proposes the idea of displaying a digital compositing node graph **succintly in English as a list of steps**.
-A list of steps is succint, easy to understand, and convenient to create thus making it an excellent medium for display on a mobile phone with limited screen space or for discussion in a  document.
+This repo proposes the idea of displaying a digital compositing node graph **succinctly in English as a list of steps**.
+A list of steps is succinct, easy to understand, and convenient to create thus making it an excellent medium for display on a mobile phone with limited screen space or for discussion in a  document.

 ## TLDR;